leslievill/cssbootsy/README.md

 # Porfolio

-This portfolio allows me to put the skills I have been taught to the test!
+This portfolio showcases my work so far.
 Using Bootstrap's components and grid system, I am able to create a web application that can be rendered well on any device.
-On my 'About' link, you will find a short description about myself, on my 'Portfolio' link you'll find links to projects I have worked on, and on my 'Contact' link you'll see my links to LinkedIn and GitHub.
+On my 'About' link, you will find a short description about myself as well as a link to my resume.
+On my 'Portfolio' link you'll find links to projects I have worked on, and on my 'Contact' link you'll see my links to my LinkedIn and GitHub.

 ## Feautres